Ezequiel Tovar Player Props: Rockies vs. Padres

-Ezequiel Tovar and the Colorado Rockies open the season against Blake Snell and the San Diego Padres March 30 at 9:40 PM ET.
+The Colorado Rockies and Ezequiel Tovar, who went 1-for-5 last time in action, battle Nick Martinez and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

+He had a one-hit performance in his previous game (1-for-5) against the Padres.

 Ezequiel Tovar Game Info & Props vs. the Padres